linas/atomspace-ipfs/README.md

   it seems like the only possibility is to fork the IPFS code, and alter it to avoid including Values as part of the CID hash.

+* Currently, IPNS is slow.
+A core assumption in the design is that someday, this will be fixed, and IPNS will be fast.
+Or that, at least, the IPNS latency will be immaterial, and that we'll work with the most-recently-resolved values.

 * Each AtomSpace Atom is an IPFS object.
 Nothing more nor less.
   That means all Atoms are globally unique: all atoms have a single persistent hash.
 (This is what is currently implemented; a design